kodakigithub/Task-Manager-Backend/README.md

 ## Documentation

+Index.js\

+This file contains the express logic of all routes and functionality of the api.
+Express is used to create the server.
+All the important variables from the other files are also imported to this file.

+##

+db.js\

+This file connects the Server to the mongodB database and defines the schema required to store the data in the database.
+It uses mongoose to interact with the database.

+##

+types.js\

+This file contains all the input validation logic for the api.
+Zod is used to validate input.

+##

+## Features

 it performs five operations:

-- **Creates a new Task** : Method: POST
+- **Creates a new Task** :

+Method: POST

 URL: http://localhost:3000/tasks

 Body: Select the "raw" option and set the body type to "JSON".
 Use the following template for the body:

 {
-  "title": "Task Title",
+  "title": "Task Title",\
-  "description": "Task Description",
+  "description": "Task Description",\
-  "due_date": "YYYY-MM-DD",  // Optional
+  "due_date": "YYYY-MM-DD",  // Optional\
-  "status": "Pending",       // Optional, can be "Pending", "In-Progress", or "Done" "priority": "High"         // Optional, can be "Low", "Medium", or "High" }
+  "status": "Pending",       // Optional, can be "Pending", "In-Progress", or "Done"\
+  "priority": "High"         // Optional, can be "Low", "Medium", or "High"\
+}
 ##